-- Weekly scheduled visits-Available to see all students presenting with health related concerns. - Consultation with staff and parents concerning health of students - "On Call" for urgent needs that arise during the regular school day - Annual vision screening for students in grades K, 1, 3, 5.
+- Weekly scheduled visits-Available to see all students presenting with health related concerns. - Consultation with staff and parents concerning health of students - Flu vaccinations are available in the Fall - "On Call" for urgent needs that arise during the regular school day - Annual vision screening for students in grades K, 1, 3, 5.
 Colorblindness screening for boys in 2nd grade - Growth and Development classes presented to the 4th and 5th grade students - Immunization review and follow up to insure compliance - Special health education presentations as requested and scheduling allows